North Korea rejects diplomacy with US for now, source says

 The North Korean official told CNN that two additional steps are needed to achieve its goal of a reliable ICBM.

-One step is an above-ground nuclear detonation, like the kind North Korean Foreign Minister Ri Yong Ho threatened at the United Nations last month when he suggested leader Kim Jong Un was considering detonating "an unprecedented scale hydrogen bomb" over the Pacific after Trump threatened to "totally destroy" North Korea.
+, like the kind North Korean Foreign Minister Ri Yong Ho threatened at the United Nations last month when he suggested leader Kim Jong Un was considering detonating "an unprecedented scale hydrogen bomb

+" over the Pacific after Trump threatened to "totally destroy" North Korea.

 The other step is the "testing of a long-range ICBM capable of reaching Guam - and even further," the official said.

+toward the US territory of Guam, warning that "reckless moves" by the US would compel Pyongyang to take action.

+North Korea first said it was examining a plan to target the Pacific island in August after Trump warned the isolated regime would "face fire and fury like the world has never seen" following a US intelligence assessment that North Korea had produced a miniaturized nuclear warhead.

-Both steps are necessary for the DPRK to send that "clear message" to the Trump administration that it possesses an effective nuclear deterrent, the official said.
+Both steps are necessary for the DPRK to send that "clear message" to the Trump administration that it possesses an effective nuclear deterrent, the North Korean official said on Monday.

 The official added that one or both of these tests could possibly be timed to coincide with the US-South Korea joint naval drills, which began Monday and will last for ten days, or could possibly coincide with Trump's visit to Asia next month.

-Pyongyang claims those military drills are rehearsals for a US-led invasion while the US says they are defensive in nature.
+Joint military exercises are particularly infuriating to Pyongyang.
+The North Korean government views them as a dress rehearsal for an invasion -- even as the US insists they are purely defensive in nature.

 On Sunday, US Secretary of State Rex Tillerson said his diplomatic efforts will continue as long as they possibly can despite the saber-rattling on both sides of the Pacific.